 While serving as Director of Marketing at C3 Presents, Lisa seized on her first entrepreneurial instinct and co-founded Do312, a Chicago-based multi-media property focused on helping a culture-forward audience find concerts and events.
 The DoStuff network is now in most major cities across the U.S., as well as key cities in Mexico and Canada.

-Strongly committed to giving back and building community, Lisa has served as a member of the Community Advisory Board for Clear Channel Communications (2009-2012), A Governor of the Texas Chapter of The Recording Academy (2004-2008), Commissioner of the Austin Music Commission (2003-2006), a Board Member of Health Alliance for Austin Musicians (2009-2018) and a Board Trustee at Saint Gabriel's Catholic School (2017 - present) .
+Strongly committed to giving back and building community, Lisa has served as a member of the Community Advisory Board for Clear Channel Communications (2009-2012), A Governor of the Texas Chapter of The Recording Academy (2004-2008), Commissioner of the Austin Music Commission (2003-2006), a Board Member of Health Alliance for Austin Musicians (2009-2018), a Board Trustee at Saint Gabriel’s Catholic School (2017 – 2020), and Board Member of Austin Film Society (2019-present) .

 After nearly 15 years of building incredible brands and unforgettable experiences with C3 Presents, Lisa set off to follow her own inspiration, Co-founding Panacea Collection with long-time friend and colleague, Autumn Rich.
 The two merged their companies and became The Panacea Collective in 2018.